krockway/Improbable-Beef-Analysis/README.md

 ## Process

 The first step was to print a dynamic list of the Test Subject IDs (ex.
-940) from samples.json into a dropdown list.
+940) from the supplied, samples.json into a dropdown list.

 ![Dropdown list](https://github.com/krockway/Improbable-Beef-Analysis/blob/main/images/dropdowns.png)